 From a strictly “bang for your buck” perspective, this isn’t a good deck to buy as sealed product today.
 This deck is not going to make back your $20, although Crypt Ghast and Pack Rat will likely continue to gain in value as time passes.
 A Commander reprint of Crypt Ghast has slowed its growth, but Pack Rat remains un-reprinted.

 In any case, the Born of the Gods Underworld Herald Event Deck is a fun deck to play.
-As my tuning above goes to show, there are several different ways to build from this shell.
+As the upgrades above show, there are several different ways to build from this shell.
 My recommendation would be to build the deck from scratch, however, since it would be cheaper to do so that way.